Tepehuán: O'dam and Audam

-Medicine, Death, and Afterlife
+Medicine, death, and afterlife

-Ódami

-Sickness and death are blamed on spirits and witchcraft, revealed by—or made manifest in—the singing of one of three birds in the mountains.
-The three birds are called Tukurai, Kukuvuri, and Tokovi.
-There is a wide array of medicinal treatment using indigenous plants.
-Various poultices, solutions, and teas are made from an extraordinary number of roots, leaves, seeds, and stems of at least fifty-six plant families and a good many others that are still unidentified by outsiders.
+In Ódami tradition, health and illness are often linked to spiritual factors, including the influence of spirits.
+These conditions are traditionally interpreted through the calls of specific mountain birds, known as Tukurai, Kukuvuri, and Tokovi.
+To treat various ailments, the Ódami utilize an extensive knowledge of indigenous ethnobotany, employing roots, seeds, and leaves from over fifty-six plant families in the form of teas and poultices.

 The soul exists in the heart, but leaves the body when a person is asleep or unconscious.
 Upon death, the soul lingers around the house of the dead person for a month until a fiesta is held as a way of saying good-bye.
 After this, the house may be abandoned in fearful respect for the vicious ill will of a returned soul.
 If all goes well, the soul departs to live in the sky.
 The church cemetery is the usual place of burial.
 A coherent description of the Tepehuan conception of the afterlife has not yet been recorded.